-encompasses a wide range of sexual services-some legal and others not-including pornography, stripping, phone and internet sex, and sexual services obtained in brothels, massage parlors, through escort services, or on the street.2 Until the nineteenth century, prostitution was generally legal in the U.S. and flourished in large cities.3 Sex work remains criminalized in nearly every state,4 though it continues to have an entrenched and visible presence throughout the country.
-In the past quarter century, and particularly since the COVID-19 pandemic,5 the U.S. has witnessed a dramatic growth in the commercial sex industry, with an increase in the privatization of commercial sex services.6 Internet technology led to a rise in phone sex, Internet sex, and escort services, allowing more Americans to purchase pornography and sexual services from private spaces than before.7 While increased privatization shields customers from police surveillance and arrest, it has not led to safer working conditions for all sex workers.
+Sex work has a long and lucrative history in the United States ("U.S.") and around the world.
+Today, the multi-billion-dollar commercial sex industry encompasses a wide range of sexual services-some legal and others not-including pornography, stripping, phone and internet sex, and sexual services obtained in brothels, massage parlors, through escort services, or on the street.
+Until the nineteenth century, prostitution was generally legal in the U.S. and flourished in large cities.
+Sex work remains criminalized in nearly every state, though it continues to have an entrenched and visible presence throughout the country.
+Since the late 1990s, and particularly since the COVID-19 pandemic, the U.S. has witnessed a dramatic growth in the commercial sex industry, with an increase in the privatization of commercial sex services, allowing more Americans to purchase pornography and sexual services from private spaces than before.
+While increased privatization shields customers from police surveillance and arrest, it has not led to safer working conditions for all sex workers.

-Often, police do not consistently enforce prostitution laws except against the most visible sex workers; these are typically street sex workers, who are disproportionately low-income workers, women of color, transgender people, and immigrants.
-Street sex workers are among the most vulnerable in the industry to robbery, rape, murder, arrest, criminal prosecution, and police harassment and brutality.
-Some indoor sex workers-including low-income workers in brothels
+Often, police do not consistently enforce prostitution laws except against the most visible sex workers; these are typically street sex workers who are disproportionately low-income individuals, women of color, transgender people, and immigrants.
+Street sex workers are among the most vulnerable in the industry to

-^{2.} See generally SEX FOR SALE: PROSTITUTION, PORNOGRAPHY, AND THE SEX INDUSTRY (Ronald Weitzer, ed., 2d ed.
+2. See generally SEX FOR SALE: PROSTITUTION, PORNOGRAPHY, AND THE SEX INDUSTRY (Ronald Weitzer, ed., 2d ed.
 2010) (providing an overview of the sex industry including chapters dedicated to pornography, stripping, strip clubs, telephone sex work, legal prostitution, customers of prostitutes, sex tourism, and sex trafficking).

-^{3.} Timothy J. Gilfoyle, Prostitution, in The Reader's Companion to American History 875, 875-77 (Eric Foner & John A. Garraty eds., 1991).
+3. Timothy J. Gilfoyle, Prostitution, in THE READER'S COMPANION TO AMERICAN HISTORY 875, 875-77 (Eric Foner & John A. Garraty eds., 1991).